 Set up Routing

-First for a known case, if the ISP is Demon Internet, select Enable Message Routing and click 'Use *ENV extension to POP3'.
+First for a known case, if the ISP offers it, select Enable Message Routing and click 'Use *ENV extension to POP3'.
 Routing will then be performed as if the mail is being received via SMTP.

 Stopping message duplication

 For all other ISPs we need to examine a sample email to see what they support.
 Set the dialog to 'Send to listed recipient' and choose a mailbox, say 'admin'.

 Make sure there's some mail to collect, if needs be by sending a message from a 'Gmail' account to email@example.com (where domain.com is your domain)